cnolan3/Cicada-16/README.md

 *   **Memory Banking**: A classic technique to allow games to expand beyond the 16-bit address space, enabling larger and more complex worlds.
 *   **Dedicated Graphics & Audio Hardware**: Detailed specifications for a Picture Processing Unit (PPU) and Audio Processing Unit (APU) to handle sprites, tilemaps, and sound generation.
 *   **Complete Toolchain**: Everything you need to get started, including an official assembler and detailed documentation.

+## The Semikit Emulator: Coming Soon!

+The Cicada-16 is a set of blueprints for a machine.
+To bring these blueprints to life, we are developing **Semikit**, the official emulator for the Cicada-16 platform.
+Semikit will accurately simulate the Cicada-16's custom hardware, allowing you to run, test, and play games developed with the `casm` assembler.

+Stay tuned for its release!

 ## Folder Structure